Android-for-Python/Android-for-Python-Users/README.md

 The view of the Android file system has changed a few times over the years.
 Modern Android devices use *external storage*, however the term is ambiguous as it applies to two incompatible uses cases.

 Storage is either *Private Storage* or *Shared Storage*. **Private storage content is only visible to the app that created it, shared storage is visible to all apps.
-Python file operations can only be performed in Private Storage**.
+Python file operations can only be performed in Private Storage, Shared Storage is a database not a file system.**

 ## Private Storage